The Three-Fund Portfolio — It’s all we ever need in the stock market.

 Portfolio return: Long-term average 7-9% per year.

 The stock market can drop and sometimes take 2-8 years to recover.
 This is okay if you are not near retirement, as you don’t need to withdraw any money.
-The ETFs/Funds have time to go back up, plus we will keep buying our ETFs at discounted prices.
+The ETFs/funds have time to recover.
+The bonus is we will continue to buy our ETFs at discounted prices.

 A moderate volatility/growth mix: